finkelsteinlab/archaic-cas-names/README.md

 From [5]: csb1 csb2 csb3 csx17 csx14 csx16 csf4 csm6 csaX csa3 csx15

 ### References
-\* Attributed to Haft et al. (2005), but appears to be the first usage.

 | \# | Reference | DOI |
 | --- | --- | --- |